backdrop-contrib/masquerade/README.md

  * Switch back: This menu item appears while masquerading so that you can switch back to your original user.

-Also see the "example_usage_bscool_0001.php" in this folder.
+Also see the "example_usage_bscool_0001.php" in masquerade folder.

 License
 ----------------------------